jessedc/JCTiledScrollView/README.md

 ### ARC Compatibility

-JCTiledScrollview can easily be converted to be ARC compatible with Xcode's refactor tool.
-Boot up the demo project and get Xcode to make the changes, although if you're going to do this you might consider doing it to the [static library][16].
+The JCTiledScrollView static library / classes are non-arc at the moment but can be converted to ARC with Xcode's refactor tool quite easily.

 ### Latest Updates